 - Always running: GOVERN (leadership reviews risk and approves policy), IDENTIFY (asset inventory and risk reassessment), PROTECT (MFA, patching, backups, training), DETECT (monitoring and log review).

-- Event-driven: RESPOND (detection → containment → analysis → mitigation) and RECOVER (restore → resume → lessons learned).
+- Event-driven: RESPOND (detection moves to containment, analysis, mitigation) and RECOVER (restore, resume, lessons learned).

-The feedback loop: every incident teaches you something.
-That lesson should update your risk register (IDENTIFY), your controls (PROTECT), your detection rules (DETECT), and your governance priorities (GOVERN).
-Without the loop, you're destined to repeat the same breach.
+Every incident produces lessons that should update the risk register (IDENTIFY), the controls (PROTECT), the detection rules (DETECT), and the governance priorities (GOVERN).
+Without this loop, the same causes produce the same incidents.

 Getting started: a 90-day sprint

 You don't need to implement all six functions perfectly on day one.
-Here's a realistic 90-day sprint for a 20–50 person SME.
+Here's a realistic 90-day sprint for a 20 to 50 person SME.

 Days 1-30: Foundation (GOVERN + IDENTIFY)